WillowKrick/DerpibooruDownloadR/README.md

 ### here is a node client that you can use it download pictures from derpibooru.

+### this downloader used cors anwhere, you can check it herre https://github.com/Rob--W/cors-anywhere

 ## version of history

 ### v23.09.26